RSS

 The media then released photos proving the prince's friendship with the notorious financier Jeffrey Epstein.
 After that, Andrew gave an interview in which he said that he did not regret his very useful relationship with Epstein.

-Prince Andrew ultimately negotiated a settlement agreement with Virginia, in which the woman was given huge compensation.
-The current situation led to the fact that he refused royal duties and now does not have the right to represent the family on trips or public events.
+Prince Andrew ultimately negotiated a settlement agreement with Virginia that granted the woman compensation.
+The current situation led to the fact that he refused royal duties and lost the right to represent the family on trips or public events.

 2016